UbuntuGeezer/hello-world/README.md

 coding samples that have been illuminating along the path of discovering 21st century application coding in the Linux world.
 It is intended to be of interest to both novice and seasoned developer alike, as I tend to deviate from "normal" application development while pursuing in-depth study of a new universe of knowledge.
-I welcome feedback and critiquing, but only after the initial volatile "I'm right!" defense mechanism just has completed processing.
+I welcome feedback and critiquing, but only after the initial volatile "I'm right!" defense mechanism has completed processing.
 Hopefully, you can find some of my errant assumptions about how code SHOULD work laughable as you read my code.